benjaminocampo/navierstokes_mirror/docs/lab2/docs.md

+# Parallel Computing - Lab 2: Vectorization

+- Benjamín Ocampo: nicolasbenjaminocampo@gmail.com
+- Mateo de Mayo: mateodemayo@gmail.com

-# Before getting into the mud
+## Before getting into the mud

 In order to improve the performance obtained in the first laboratory and take advantage of SIMD, the entire project was migrated to the redblack traversal.
 Similar to a checkerboard, cells are going to be colored and separated in RED and BLACK squares.
 Then, cells will be updated separately by means of its color, leading to independent loads and writes.
 In order to improve the spatial and temporal locality, cells of one color must be stored together.

 One improvement that we were not aware of in the previous lab, was that the function *advect* is called twice in order to perform the function *vel_step*.
 Both of them called with u0 and v0 as parameters.

 ```c
 void vel_step(unsigned int n, float *u, float *v, float *u0, float *v0,